- Reference Number: HEY-918/2023

 - Departments: Ophthalmology Department

-This leaflet has been produced to give you general information about the various treatments available for patients with wet Age-related Macular Degeneration.
-Most of your questions should have been answered by this leaflet/booklet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the health care team caring for you.
+This leaflet has been produced to give you general information.
+Most of your questions should have been answered by this leaflet.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 There are two forms of AMD – ‘dry’ and ‘wet’.
 Dry AMD is a gradual deterioration of the macula as the retinal cells die off and are not renewed.
 There is currently no treatment for dry AMD.
 In wet AMD, abnormal blood vessels grow into the macula.
 These leak fluid and may bleed into the retinal nerve layer so that it becomes water-logged and unable to function.
 Patients often notice this fluid when their vision becomes distorted and straight lines are seen as wavy.